SelVord/Java_OOP_Project/README.md

 Temirov Aktilek.
 Divided of tasks between team members.
 Wrote Java and SQL code.
 Zhaanbaev Atai.
 Also wrote Java and SQL.
 Also worked with Scene fxml.
 Tagaibekov Baiastan.
 Also wrote Java and SQL.
-Worked on login structure of project.
+Worked on structure of project.

 ![image](https://github.com/SelVord/Java_OOP_Project/assets/103207943/7337d569-f8d8-4c60-a0c0-097486504c58)